rencreations/atlas/docs/architecture.md

 ## Backward compatibility

 If you touch this area, run the checks listed below and watch the dashboard for the first hour after deploy.

+## Performance considerations

+The happy path is well covered; the cases below are the ones that historically bit us.
+Each entry links to the issue that motivated the fix.

+This section summarizes the behavior observed in staging and the limits we set accordingly.
+Adjust the defaults only after the corresponding metric has been in place for at least one full release cycle.